camunda/camunda-docs/docs/components/modeler/web-modeler/deploy-process-application.md

 ## Run your process application

-You can also manually [run](/components/modeler/web-modeler/run-or-publish-your-process.md#run-a-process) your process application if required, for example to perform manual testing.
+You can manually [run](/components/modeler/web-modeler/run-or-publish-your-process.md#run-a-process) your process application to test it after it has been deployed to a testing, staging, or production cluster.

 :::note
-You should use Play to validate your process application in a development cluster, and only use Run when interacting with other stages such as testing, staging, or production.
+Use Play to validate your process application in a development cluster, and only use Run when interacting with other stages such as testing, staging, or production.
 :::

 To run your process application: